République-class battleship: Fates

 In late January 1918, République steamed to Toulon for maintenance, and while there, had two of her main battery guns removed for use by the French Army.
 Since replacements were not available, she was reduced to a training ship.
-Patries crew suffered an outbreak of influenza that killed eleven men while at Mudros in July, and was used as a barracks ship in Constantinople during the Allied intervention in the Russian Civil War in 1919.
+Patrie's crew suffered an outbreak of influenza that killed eleven men while at Mudros in July, and was used as a barracks ship in Constantinople during the Allied intervention in the Russian Civil War in 1919.
 She joined République in the Training Division in August, though the latter vessel was replaced by another ship in December 1920.
 Decommissioned in May 1921 and stricken from the naval register in June, République was thereafter sold to ship breakers in Italy.
 Patrie remained in service until a pair of accidents in 1924 forced her out of service for repairs, after which she served as a stationary training vessel until 1936, when she too was decommissioned, sold in September 1937, and broken up.